 Practices to Note When Treating Head Lice

+Important Do’s:

+Do take an integrated pest management approach (monitor, vacuum home furniture, launder bedding, towels and clothes, treat the head, nit-comb, and evaluate results).

+Do follow pediculicide product directions exactly as written.

 Do keep pediculicide medications out of the eyes.
 If they get onto the eyes they should be immediately flushed away.

-Do rinse all topical pediculicides from the hair over a sink, rather than in the shower or bath to limit skin exposure, and to use warm water rather than hot water to minimize absorption. follow label instruction carefully for (not all treatments require a 2nd application)
+Do rinse all topical pediculicides from the hair over a sink, rather than in the shower or bath to limit skin exposure, and to use warm water rather than hot water to minimize absorption.

+Do follow label instruction carefully for second pediculicide treatments as directed on product labels. (not all treatments require a 2nd application)

+Do use gloves when applying treatments if the label directions indicate their use.

+Do invest time in manual nit removal and infestations will be resolved faster.

+Do try to relax and relax your child, head lice can be dispatched completely.

+Important Do Not’s

+Do not treat with a pediculicide if there is no evidence of live nymphs or adult head lice.

+Do not use a pediculicide shampoo as a routine shampoo, the products do not prevent a person from getting head lice.

+Do not assume a one-step treatment will be 100% effective at killing lice and eggs.

+Do not leave products on the head for longer than directed.

+Do not retreat sooner than directed.

 Do not use extra amounts of any lice medication unless instruction to do so by your health care provider and/or pharmacist.